amplitude/amplitude-docs/content/collections/analytics/en/share-dashboards.md

 	Adding co-owners to individual charts is a one-by-one process.
 There is no way to bulk-add a new co-owner to multiple charts at once.

-3. To create a live, public link that will be usable by others without an Amplitude account, click Manage Public Links.
+3. To create a live, public link that's usable by others without an Amplitude account, click Manage Public Links.
 For more information, see the article on [public links in Amplitude](/docs/analytics/share-external).

 	Public links are only available to customers on a Scholarship, Growth, or Enterprise plan.